mikepqr/mike.place/content/post/summarization/summarization.md

  - [Chapters 1-3 of Michael Nielsen's
    textbook](http://neuralnetworksanddeeplearning.com/), are a comprehensive treatment of the basic maths of backpropagation, the algorithm used to train neural networks.
-I think it's great.
+I think it's a great book.
 But fair warning: Nielsen is a physicist, and it shows in his notation, which is that identifiably physics mixture of pedantic, inconsisent and verbose.
 As a physicist I have a strong stomach for that, but it may not be everyone's cup of tea.